lina-l-hu/TANGENT/README.md

 (React / Node.js / express / MongoDB)

 <p>
 TANGENT is a topic-based social app, created for my final project at the Concordia Web Dev Bootcamp.
 The experience is centered on Tangents, which are conversation threads, and Points of interest, which are specific films or books.
 Friends are referred to as your Circle.
 (For those of you who like math, this naming was very intentional 🤓 ) The motivation here is to encourage conversation amongst friends and friends of friends -- across the app, a user can only view Tangents in which at least one of their friends is a member.
-This is akin to say, chatting at a party where there is at least one link to the host (or the friend who brought you along!), and this is natural way to get to know new friends (or even finding a new date 🙃) through conversation about common interests!
+This is akin to say, chatting at a party where there is at least one link to the host (or the friend who brought you along!), and thus is natural way to get to know new friends (or even finding a new date 🙃) through conversation about common interests!
 </p>

 <p align="middle">